 Taking it to the next level, good moderation will also help you organize your content and take your customers on a journey that makes them stay longer on the site, discover more content or purchase items they didn’t look for in the first place.

-The type of content that needs to be moderated depends on the site, user-base and local laws.
-However, there are some general good practices that are applicable to most brands and businesses.
+The type of content that needs to be moderated depends on the site, user base, and local laws.
+However, some general good practices apply to most brands and businesses.

 Site Visitors are generally looking for content that is safe, organized and descriptive.

-Users posting content want a smooth process, fast approval and a good organization for a larger chance to get a match.
+Users posting content want a smooth process, fast approval and a good organization for a larger chance of getting a match.

 Site owners need content to be appropriate to the target group, legal and non abusive.
 For example, you probably don’t want nudity in content targeted towards families, illegal stuff or links to your competitors.

-To help you define the right quality, we have developed a model consisting of 5 layers of moderation: Illegal, Scam, Abusive, Irrelevant and Inappropriate.
+To help you define the right quality, we have developed a model consisting of 5 layers of content moderation: Illegal, Scam, Abusive, Irrelevant, and Inappropriate.

 The Besedo Layers Model starts from the left, with the most serious threat: Illegal Content.
-This is where you need to start to focus your moderation, if you can only do one thing, keeping illegal content off your site is the obvious choice.
+This is where you need to start to focus your moderation.
+Keeping illegal content off your site is the obvious choice if you can only do one thing.

 The next level, Abuse, is when someone is misusing your site for e.g. avoid fees or promote their brands in an unallowable way.
 One example is posting ads that should be paid for in a free category, e.g. real-estate listings in the home decoration category.
 Margins on classifieds sites are small and you probably need to get paid when you should.